Love Island Australia season 7: Format

 Love Island Australia involves a group of contestants, known as "Islanders", living in a villa in Mallorca looking to find love.
 To remain in the competition, the Islanders must be coupled up with another Islander, as the winning couple wins $50,000.
 On the first day, the Islanders couple up for the first time based on first impressions.
 However, throughout the series they may choose to "re-couple" and couple up with another Islander instead.
 Islanders may join the villa at several stages throughout the season.

 Islanders who are single after each re-coupling risk being eliminated and "dumped" from the island.
 Islanders can also be eliminated via public vote, or through other means such as deciding among themselves who to vote off the island.
 During the finale, the public vote for a couple they want to win the series and the $50,000 prize.
 One person from the winning couple can then either split the money with their partner or keep it for themselves.

 Contestants

 The first 12 islanders were announced on 13 October 2025, two weeks before the premiere.
+The season featured returning contestant Dylan Towolawi, who previously appeared in the sixth season.